-In Texas, income created during the marriage is considered community property.
-Community property must be shared with one’s spouse during a divorce.
+Money in divorce is often a contentious aspect of the process.
+Income created during the marriage is considered community property.
+Community property in Texas divorce must be shared with one’s spouse.
 Gambling winnings gained during the marriage are considered community property even if the gambling was funded by one spouse’s separate property.
 In other words, even if a lottery ticket is purchased with one spouse’s separate money, the winnings must be shared with the other spouse.
-Additionally, interest payments received during the course of a marriage are also considered community property.